datee/Unrealhx4Haxedevelop/README.md

 ## What can i do?
 This setup gives you a basic workflow for coding in Haxe instead of c++ and working with Flashdevelop/Haxedevelop instead of using Visual Studio.

->- Create new Haxe/Unreal.hx enabled UE4 projects with one click!
+>- Create new Haxe/Unreal.hx enabled UE4 projects very easy!
 >- Automatic setup of plugin/tools.
 >- Code in Haxe
 >- Build UE4 projects